It is our pleasure to serve you and assist you in making this one of the most memorable days of your lives together.

 Your wedding ceremony is one of the most important events in your life.
 A Catholic ceremony is, above all, a liturgical celebration that will be both reverent and meaningful.
 The wedding liturgy, whether it be a Mass with ceremony or a ceremony only, will help all who have come together to celebrate to give thanks and praise to God for his love.
 God's love is revealed in the love of the bride and groom.

 Marriage preparation must begin at least six months before the wedding date.
-Brides-to-be are encouraged to call the church as soon as they start making wedding plans.
+Brides-to-be or their intended spouse are encouraged to call the church as soon as they start making wedding plans.
 Contact Judi Trick (937-228-1223) to set the date so preparation can begin.

 Fr.
 Angelo and Fr.
 Matt are the usual celebrants at Holy Trinity.
 However, if you have a relative or friend who is a priest and you would like to invite him to preside at your wedding, you are welcome to do so.